crispab/theband/Exercises.md

 Some suggested exercises.
 The purpose is to learn mocking.
 If you come with your own, pursue them!

+## Preparation
+If you have a database running as instructed in the readme, it should be possible to get the micro service started.
+The main class is ThebandApplication.
+Test http://localhost:5705/albums to see it return an empty list.

+## The exercises
 1. Controller - Service interaction

     The controller returns an empty list.
 Using TDD, drive forward